 What’s better on New Year’s Eve than toasting a new year with a glass of Champagne?
 Well- glad you asked!
-The answer to your question is- Boozy Baked Doughnuts!
-If there is anything I can get down with when saying goodbye to 2018, it is a bubbly filled dessert.
-I can’t wait for you all to make these delicious Vegan Champagne Doughnuts to ring in the New Year!
+The answer to your question is- boozy baked donuts!
+If there is anything I can get down with when saying goodbye to the past year, it is a boozy dessert recipe.
+I can’t wait for you all to make these delicious Vegan Champagne Donuts that make the absolute perfect New Year’s Eve Dessert!

-This delicious champagne dessert is not only glitzy and festive, but these vegan champagne doughnuts also happen to be easy to make.
+This delicious champagne dessert is not only glitzy and festive, but these dairy-free & eggless donuts also happen to be easy to make at home.

-Here are the general steps to make Baked Champagne Doughnuts:
+Here are the general steps to make homemade donuts:

 First, mix the dry ingredients together in one bowl.
 Then, add the wet ingredients (including the bubbly) to another bowl.
 Make sure the champagne is room temperature so it does not solidify your coconut oil while being mixed in.